 Peter had not trained for this year’s race but the 10-hour time limit is sufficient for athletes to take their time and enjoy the event with their fellow runners.
 A fantastic day out for the club.

 In the end Swaledale Runners took the team prize with 44 points to Hartlepool’s 69.

 The third team from East Hull claimed 179 points.
 Swaledale are sure to have Hartlepool on their radar next year, knowing that this is the closest a team have come to claiming the title for a number of years.

-l On Sunday there were three races taking place which attracted Burn Road runners.
+On Sunday 15th June there were three races taking place which attracted Burn Road runners.